UCBoulder/EcoGenoRisk/EnCen/EnCen GUI Package/README.md

 ===========
 "EC_List_For-Parsing.txt" needs to stay where it is relative to the main script.

 "Post Processing Scripts" are for going outside the bounds of the GUI.
-There are scripts for cleaning data downloaded from JGI (for custom analyses) as well as analyzing the data that comes out of the program and visualizing it.
-The program will run fine without these, they are there as a "might be useful".
+There are scripts for cleaning data downloaded from the Joint Genome Institute as well as analyzing the data that comes out of the program and visualizing it.
+The program will run fine without these, they are there in case of need.